Luke460/Snake-Reborn-2/README.md

 ---

 To play **online** you need to:
- - open the "config" folder and enter the server address in the "index.ini" file (coming soon)
+ - open the "config" folder
+ - enter the server address in the "index.ini" file (coming soon)
  - enter the name of the server in the file "server.ini" (coming soon)

 ---

+***Minimum requirements:***

+ - Operative System at 32 or 64 bit
+ - Java 8 or later
+ - 800 MHz CPU
+ - 250 MB of free RAM
+ - 30 MB of free storage

+---

+***Commands:***

+ - enter -> respawn
+ - esc -> back to menu

+ - up arrow    -> go up
+ - down arrow  -> go down
+ - right arrow -> go right
+ - left arrow  -> go left

+ - W -> go up
+ - A -> go left
+ - S -> go down
+ - D -> go right
+ - E -> rotate right
+ - Q -> rotate left